Fire Pits for Wood Deck

 The square design will look like it is made from concrete.
 Frame construction is wood-based with a Faux Stone finish.
 It looks like it could weigh 200 pounds, it will come in at around 70 pounds.

 The 20-pound propane tank has a 10 foot supply hose that will allow for a remote location box to hide it.
-The tank or box are not included in with this product.
+The tank or box is not included in this product.